Mercury Ghilarov

-Mercury Sergeyevich Ghilarov (also written as Gilyarov, Giliarov; 6 March 1912 – 2 March 1985) was a Soviet soil scientist who was a pioneer of soil biology, the life in the soil including insects and other small invertebrates.
+Mercury Sergeyevich Ghilarov (also written as Gilyarov, Giliarov; Меркурий Сергеевич Гиляров; 6 March 1912 – 2 March 1985) was a Soviet soil scientist who was a pioneer of soil biology, the life in the soil including insects and other small invertebrates.
 Ghilarov laid emphasis on the soil as a peculiar medium that consisted of a mix of liquid, solid, and gas phases and therefore suggested that it was the zone of evolutionary transition between aquatic and terrestrial life forms.

 Biography

 Mercury Ghilarov was born in Kiev and studied entomology at the State University of Kiev from 1929 to 1933 after which he worked for the Ukrainian Plant Protection Station.

 He later moved to Moscow to work on rubber-bearing plants and then began to study soil insects.
 He obtained a Ph.D. in 1938 and in 1944 he moved to the Institute of Evolutionary Morphology where he proposed the idea of soil as a transitional environment between aquatic and terrestrial life.
 He wrote an influential monograph on “The specificity of soil as insect habitat and its role in insect evolution” (1949) and in 1956 he founded the first laboratory for soil zoology.
 He began to examine soil faunal compositions and established their use in a system to classify soils in the USSR.
 Ghilarov may have been the first researcher to systematically observe a relationship between organism biomass and abundance, and though this work in soils made little impact, a similar phenomenon in oceans would become widely known.